stephanbracke/intermagnet-technical-manual/appendices/includes/adf/imagdirstructure.rst

     change is described.
 The exception to this is republished data.

-Republished data is put into a folder at the root of the CD-ROM/DVD.
-It is only put on for one year – the republished data is not repeated on subsequent CD-ROM/DVDs.
+Republished data is put into a folder at the root of the INTERMAGNET Physical Media.
+It is only put on for one year – the republished data is not repeated on subsequent INTERMAGNET Physical Medias.
 Because the data is not under the MAGyyyy folder, it will not be recognised by the imcdview viewing software (where a number of years where republished in a form that the software can access).

-The OBSY_INF folder is present in all CD-ROM/DVD/USBs, though it may be empty.
-It is used by software (along with the CTRY_INF and yyyyMAPS folders) to indicate the presence of an INTERMAGNET CD-ROM/DVD/USB folder structure.
+The OBSY_INF folder is present in all INTERMAGNET Physical Medias, though it may be empty.
+It is used by software (along with the CTRY_INF and yyyyMAPS folders) to indicate the presence of an INTERMAGNET Physical Media folder structure.

 The .com and .exe files on earlier CD-ROMs are programs that were designed to run on Microsoft DOS operating system.
 They will not